 Keeping it natural

 Every feature of interior design is now heavily influenced by sustainability and environmentally conscious choices, including carpet.
-There are a few factors to consider when choosing an eco-friendly carpet; how it was manufactured, if it can be recycled, if it contains2022 carpet trends toxic chemicals and what it is made from.
+There are a few factors to consider when choosing an eco-friendly carpet; how it was manufactured, if it can be recycled, if it contains

 Wool is always a great choice when it comes to an eco-friendly carpet, as it is luxurious and made from a sustainable material which can be sourced in the UK.
 This natural fibre is highly durable, and also insulates, absorbs sound and offers warmth.
 It is naturally flame retardant and significantly improves indoor air quality, by absorbing common pollutants.
 Wool is renewable, biodegradable and has an unrivalled softness underfoot.
 Herts Carpets work with a number of wool carpet specialists like Axminster Carpets, who source local wool to further reduce any environmental impact.